IN10/multilanguage/readme.md

 php artisan vendor:publish --provider=IN10\\Multilanguage\\ServiceProvider
 ```
 You can customize this file as needed.

+## Migrating from ARCANEDEV/localization
+One of the packages we used to use at IN10 is [ARCANEDEV/Localization](https://github.com/arcanedev/localization).
+To facilitate an easy upgrade from the package to this new, smaller package, execute the following steps:

+1. Remove the existing package: `composer remove arcanedev/localization`.
+1. Remove the ServiceProvider and configuration file if needed.
+1. Find every instance of `localization()->getCurrentLocale()` and replace it with a call to `App::getLocale()`.
+1. Follow the steps in the [Installation](#installation) section above to install IN10/multilanguage.

 ## Usage
 You can make a set of routes translated by wrapping them in a group: